Fixitfetish/fpga_potpourri/VHDL/dspcore2/doc/complex_mult1add1.md

   - Z input contributes when Z is valid.
   - Chain input contributes when CHAININ is valid.
   - Accumulator feedback contributes when CLR=0 and round bit when CLR=1.
+* Dynamic complex conjugate of X and/or Y is supported.
+* Dynamic product negation is supported.
 * In general, leave unused inputs unconnected/open or set constant invalid and zero to save resources and to improve timing.
 * Leave unused ouptuts open or terminate with unused dummy signals.
 * Typically, DSP internal round bit addition is supported.